benchmark/driver.rb: --executables separator

 What do you think?
 May I go ahead?

-Updated by ko1 (Koichi Sasada) over 7 years ago
+Updated by ko1 (Koichi Sasada) almost 8 years ago

 - Status changed from Assigned to Closed